The 6’5” Guy

-As my conversation with Joe continued, and he began to belabor the point of his height, I initially thought he was trying to assert some sort of dominance.
+As my conversation with Joe continued, and he began to belabor the point of his height, I thought he was trying to assert some sort of dominance.
 I may have been wrong on that note, and it might have had more to do with everything I thought later, but I began to rebel against his theme by making a concerted effort to avoid the topic of his height.
 Our conversation ended soon thereafter, and we moved onto other people at the gathering.

 “What did you say to Joe?” our mutual friend later asked.
 She thought Joe and I would have so much in common that we would hit it off.

 “Why?”
 I asked.

-“He says he doesn’t care for you.”
+“He says he doesn’t think you two hit it off.”
 When I asked her for more details, our mutual friend said, “He said he can’t put a finger on it, but he doesn’t like you as much as I thought he would.”

 Without going into what I deem to be the unnecessary details of our otherwise innocuous conversation, I can tell you that the conversation I had with Joe involved no disagreements.
 To my mind, there were not even moments of subtle tension, and there certainly were no overt ones, but he didn’t like me.
 Now, I’m not one of those people who thinks every person has to like me, and if they don’t I think there has to be something wrong with them, but to my mind this conversation I had with Joe proved to be amicable if not pleasant.
 Joe and I also proved to be as like-minded on certain topics as our mutual friend thought we would be.
 The only thing I did, and that which I presume led Joe to state that I didn’t live up to the characteristics our mutual friend detailed for him, was refuse to acknowledge he was 6’5” in anyway, and I think he thought that if I was’t going to do that, I was probably a phony.